• Skip to main content

 Cake batter ingredients in a bowl.

-• Add the eggs and mix until smooth.
+• Combine the sugar with the melted butter.
+Add the eggs and mix until smooth.

 Cake batter ingredients in a bowl.
 Measuring spoons on the side.